bohdanbobrowski/blog2epub/README.md

 - migration to Kivy :-)
 - some bugfixes in crawler
+- wordpress.com support!
-- I would try to deliver macOS, Linux and maybe Windows install package
+- I'll try to provide the macOS, Linux and (less and less likely, but not giving up yet) Windows installer package
 - I'm experimenting right now with cython to make macOS app smaller and faster
-- wordpress.com support!

 ### [1.1.0](https://github.com/bohdanbobrowski/blog2epub/releases/tag/v1.1.0)